 -Do you still need the data?

-For every one of these third-party processors, you should double check their privacy policies and ensure that they are GDPR compliant.
+For every third-party processor, you should double-check their privacy policies and ensure that they are GDPR compliant.
 US-based data processors should be Privacy Shield compliant.
-Though, if the third party isn’t yet compliant with GDPR or Privacy Shield, you should contact them and find out if they plan on being compliant and when they want to do so.
-If they have no plans in becoming compliant by the 25th May 2018, you should seek to replace them with a similar but compliant provider.
+Though, if the third party isn’t yet compliant with GDPR or Privacy Shield, you should contact them and find out if they plan on being obedient and when they want to do so.
+If they have no plans to become compliant by the 25th May 2018, you should seek to replace them with a similar but compliant provider.

-Any weaker parts of your website should come to light during your personal audit.
-One example could be the non-compliant third-party data processor as described above.
-However, other examples may be insecure email accounts or website traffic.
-Though you should also consider contact form submissions that have been saved to your website’s database.
-Whatever the weak links are, you should aim to either strengthen them or remove them completely.
+Any weaker parts of your website should come to light during your audit.
+One model could be the rebellious outsider information processor, as depicted previously.
+However, other examples may be insecure email accounts or website traffic though you should also consider contact form submissions that have been saved to your website’s database.
+Whatever the weak links are, you should aim to either strengthen them or obliterate them.

-Even though the GDPR may seem rather intimidating and over the top, it’s important to remember why it has been put into place.
+Even though the GDPR may seem somewhat intimidating and over the top, it’s important to remember why it has been put into place.
 The GDPR is about protecting people from individuals that stalk the internet.
-The internet is still highly unregulated, and so is in need of greater levels of international legislation; the GDPR is a contributor to this.
-So remember, even though the GDPR may seem over the top, it will help the internet take care of yourself and each other.
+The internet is still highly unregulated, and so needs higher levels of international legislation; the GDPR is a contributor to this.
+Remember, even though the GDPR may seem over the top, it will help the internet take care of yourself and each other.